powderrat/Sunny/README.md

 # Sunny
-Inspired by the flash game SonnyThe deliverables would be a demo that has the core systems that would be in the full game.
+Inspired by the flash game Sonny, the deliverables would be a demo that has the core systems that would be in the full game.
 The demo should contain combat, main hub, items, inventory management, leveling / skills, enemies.

 ### Combat
 The combat will be turn-based, one playable character, 2~3 possible enemies, click on an enemy to see your equipped skills and click on the icon to use it.
 Click on yourself for healing spells/using items/defend.